 22-28 April 2024

 Candace Caston is a collagist originating from New Orleans, Louisiana, currently residing in Decatur, Georgia.
 In her work, she primarily uses paper and water-based media to explore the memory of place.
-During her residency, Caston will make a visual archive of New Orleans that she will use to make collage that explores memory and place.
-This work will be infused with parts of her family’s story and with her memories attached to New Orleans.
-Caston earned her BFA from the Savannah College of Art and Design in 2014.
-Her work has been featured in multiple group shows, installations, and public art projects throughout the South.
-Candace has most recently exhibited with UTA Artist Space Atlanta, Westobou in Augusta, Georgia, and The Front Gallery in New Orleans.
+During her residency, Caston made a visual archive of New Orleans that she used to make collage that explores memory and place.
+This work is infused with parts of her family’s story and with her memories attached to New Orleans.
+Caston also hosted an Open Studio during her residency.

 Image